veronikarauch/tidydata/README.md

 ##Steps taken to clean up the Data:

+###1) Loading, cleaning data:
-###1)  I loaded both the train and the test data into R using the read.csv() function (stored  in values train.X and test.X) and performed the following steps:
+-       I loaded both the train and the test data into R using the read.csv() function (stored  in values train.X and test.X) and performed the following steps:
 -	I used the Names in the features.txt file to label the columns in both the train.X and test.X data sets using the names() fucntion.
 From the README.txt file it was clear that both the train and test datasets had the same column variables since it used to be one dataset and had been randomnly split in a 7:3 ratio into training and test data.
 -	I then  loaded the volunteers and activity data into R ( again using read.csv ) .
 I added the volunteers of the experiment which are labelled 1:30 from file subject_test and subject_train to the corresponding train and test data sets as an extra column.
 I did the same with the activity labels which were stored in the y_train.txt and y_test.txt files.
 As a result both the train and test dataset have now 563 columns each rather than the original 561, Where column 562 is called “activities” and column 563 is called “volunteers”.
  To make the type of activity more understandable, the labeles are later changed from values 1:6 to WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING